Triplets graduate from San Diego State on same day with same honors, same major

 It’s the time of year when friends and family fly in to see their grads walk across the stage and receive their college diplomas before starting that new job, furthering their education or just taking the time to figure out what’s next.

-For three graduating Aztecs, sisterhood was the driving force behind their time at San Diego State University.
+For three Bay Area triplets, sisterhood was the driving force behind their time at San Diego State University.

 “I’m feeling very excited," Maile said Wednesday.
 "I’m feeling a little nervous,"